GalaxyRoblox/Policies/docs/moderation.md

     - If content violates the Terms of Service of the service it was posted on, report it to that service.
 - Community members may submit a Discord server to `#!cpp #group-advertising` by creating a general support ticket in the **[Support Server](https://discord.gg/ShWshkhYhZ "Join the Galaxy Support server on Discord")**.
 See [Duties](#duties "Moderators - Duties").

-### Mention Spamming / Ghost Pinging
+### Mention Spamming / Ghost Mentioning

 - Mentioning ≥4 users or repeat mentions.
-- Ghost pinging after verbal warnings (from other users/staff).
+- Ghost mentioning after verbal warnings (from other users/staff).

 ### Improper Channel Usage